The Equalizer 2: Critical response

 David Ehrlich of IndieWire gave the film a "C−", saying: "The good news is that fans of Antoine Fuqua's The Equalizer—a bland and pulpy 2014 riff on the '80s TV series of the same name—are in for more of the same.
 The bad news is the rest of us are too."

 Sequel

 In August 2018, Fuqua announced his plans to continue the film series, expressing interest in the plot taking place in an international setting.

 By January 2022, a third Equalizer film was confirmed to be in development, with Washington to return in the titular role.
 Fuqua is slated to direct the film.
 Principal photography was scheduled to commence sometime in 2022, with Washington announcing that the film would be the next he makes.

 In April 2022, Sony confirmed that the film was set to be released on September 1, 2023.
 Filming began in October 2022 on the Amalfi Coast in Italy.

-Television series

-In November 2019, a television series adaptation was announced to be in development with Queen Latifah cast in lead role as Robyn McCall.
-Andrew Marlowe and Terri Miller were announced as co-showrunners/executive producers, with Latifah also serving as an additional executive producer.
-In January 2021, when asked about the show's connection to the Equalizer film series, Marlowe stated that while the television series is intended to stand on its own, the opportunity is being left open for a future crossover between the show and the films.